Skip to main content

 Bandeja Paisa

-Colombia's most iconic dish - a generous platter showcasing beans, rice, ground beef, chicharrón, fried egg, plantain, avocado, and arepa, representing the hearty cuisine of Antioquia.
+Colombia's best-known plate, a loaded platter of beans, rice, ground beef, chicharrón, a fried egg, plantain, avocado, and an arepa.
+It's the cooking of Antioquia at its most generous.

 Allergens: